Treatments and Services

 Surgery Pulmonary Follow-Up Clinic

-After the clinic team reviews your child's health history and examines your child, we focus on helping you know what to expect, such as:
+At your first visit, the clinic team reviews your child's health history and examines your child.
+Then we focus on helping you know what to expect, such as:

 - How your child's condition and surgery may affect their growth and development

 - How often your child should visit for an exam

 - Which treatments or services may help with your child's current health concerns

 - What to watch for so any new problems can be found and treated early

 Your child will have a follow-up plan and a schedule that’s right for them.
 Some children may come only for a yearly check-up.
 Others may come more often.